w3c/wai-intro-wcag/content/index.md

 Benefits of WCAG 2.0 as an ISO standard are summarized in [ISO in the FAQ](/standards-guidelines/wcag/faq/#iso).
 More information on W3C and the ISO process is in the [W3C PAS FAQ](http://www.w3.org/2010/04/pasfaq).

-## Other guidelines {#components}

-WCAG is part of a series of accessibility guidelines, including the Authoring Tool Accessibility Guidelines (ATAG) and the User Agent Accessibility Guidelines (UAAG). [[Essential Components of Web Accessibility]](/fundamentals/components/) explains the relationship between the different guidelines.

 ## Who develops WCAG {#wg}

 The WCAG technical documents are developed by the Accessibility Guidelines Working Group ([AG WG](https://www.w3.org/WAI/GL/)) *(formerly the Web Content Accessibility Guidelines Working Group)*, which is part of the World Wide Web Consortium ([W3C](http://www.w3.org)) Web Accessibility Initiative ([WAI](https://www.w3.org/WAI/)).